 - Change the instance mapping file to remove the target endpoint instance.

-- Ensure that the updated instance mapping information is distributed to all endpoint instances that might send a message to the target endpoint.
+- Ensure the updated instance mapping information is distributed to all endpoint instances that might send a message to the target endpoint.

 - Allow the target endpoint instance to complete processing all messages in its queue.